jatinchowdhury18/WaveDigitalFilters/DiodeClipper/README.md

 # Diode Clipper

-RC diode clipper with anti-parallel diodes
+RC diode clipper with anti-parallel diodes (and an optionally leaky capacitor)

 ![](./schem.png)